Subito-it/SBTUITestTunnel/README.md

     SBTUITestTunnelServer.registerCustomCommandNamed("myCustomCommandKey") {
         injectedObject in
-        // this block will be invoked from app.performCustomCommandNamed() }
+        // this block will be invoked from app.performCustomCommandNamed()

+        return "Any object you want to pass back to test target" }

 **Note** It is your responsibility to unregister the custom command when it is no longer needed.
 Failing to do so may end up with unexpected behaviours.